AI & Data Quality · Production ML · Annotation QA

 4 Escalation & Arbitration Workflow Edge case consistency; disputed label resolution Tiered review queue: primary annotator → senior reviewer → domain expert.
 All escalation decisions logged and fed back to policy documentation.

-6 Label Version Control Dataset reproducibility; root-cause traceability Every major guideline update tracked and timestamped.
+6 Label Versioning & Control Dataset reproducibility; root-cause traceability Every major guideline update tracked and timestamped under formal label versioning.
 Datasets linked to the guideline version active at labeling time.
-Enables rollback and audit.
+Enables rollback and audit trail.

 Which Layer Matters Most?

 IAA tracking (Layer 3) is the earliest and most actionable signal of governance breakdown.
 In our operational data, a drop in Cohen's kappa from 0.90 to 0.82 consistently predicted a 10–14% downstream model accuracy decline before that decline appeared in aggregate evaluation metrics.
-IAA is your leading indicator.
+IAA is your leading indicator — and the gateway to achieving 99.8% accuracy at scale.

 The Governance-Integrated ML Production Cycle

-The following workflow integrates annotation governance at every stage of the production ML cycle — not just during initial labeling.
+This workflow integrates annotation governance at every stage of the ML production cycle — not just during initial labeling.
 This is the pattern applied across computer vision projects including automotive annotation, medical AI annotation, and retail AI annotation at enterprise scale.

 1